Doomlazer/Space-Quest-V-Voice-Acting-Mod/README.md

 After installation, download the ~500MB [RESOURCE.AUD](https://huggingface.co/cdb13/Space-Quest-V-Voice-Acting-Mod/blob/main/RESOURCE.AUD) file, which contains the synthetized voices, and add it inside the Space Quest 5 folder.

+Note that the game must be played with both text and audio, as the branching dialog requires text output from the Messager.

 ## Examples

 Example of synthetized voices can be found in the [demo](https://github.com/cdb-boop/Space-Quest-V-Voice-Acting-Mod/tree/main/demo) folder.